sourmash-bio/sourmash/doc/sourmash-internals.md

 generated dynamically by the class itself.

-Currently (sourmash 4.x) manifests do not contain information about the hash seed or ...
-This will be fixed in future, see @@issue.
+Currently (sourmash 4.x) manifests do not contain information about the hash seed or sketch license.
+This will be fixed in the future - see [sourmash#1849](https://github.com/sourmash-bio/sourmash/issues/1849).

 Manifests are very flexible and, especially when stored in a sqlite database, can be extremely performant for organizing hundreds of